All Episodes

 He was duped, which tells me he's gullible and naive.

-Very hard to be the attorney general of the United States running the Department of Justice, and of course, underneath that, the FBI.
+Very hard to be the Attorney General of the United States running the Department of Justice, and of course, underneath that, the FBI.

-Uh but for his recusal, there would never have been a special counsel.
+But for his recusal, there would never have been a special counsel.

 Mueller would not have been allowed to assemble a team of partisans determined to damage Trump, undo the election, and harm the nation at large.